telliott99/MySwift2/chapter3/array.rst

     ["a", "b", "k", "d"]
     >

-This use of subscripting to change the contents of one element in the array requires that the array be declared as ``var`` variable, rather than a constant with ``let``.
+This use of subscripting to change the contents of one element in the array requires that the array be declared as variable with the ``var`` keyword, rather than as a constant with ``let``.

 Arrays have the properties ``first`` and ``last``.
 Since a particular array may be empty, the result of ``a.first`` and ``a.last`` may or may not contain a value.
 Swift deals with this by declaring that this result is an "Optional".
 We'll talk more about Optionals later, but for now, we just note that to "unwrap" the value of an Optional and use it as the underlying variable, the trailing ``!`` is required.